Charleston Law and Genie AI partner to shape the future of Transactional Law

 A leader in practical legal education, Charleston School of Law is proactively addressing a fundamental shift in the legal industry.

-88.84% of its Class of 2024 graduates were employed 10 months after graduation; of those graduates, 57.5% were employed in law firms and 22.7% were employed in public interest positions, reflecting the Law School’s commitment to preparing practice-ready lawyers who serve both the profession and their communities.
+88.84% of its Class of 2024 graduates were employed 10 months after graduation; of those graduates, 57.5% were employed in law firms and 22.7% in public interest positions, reflecting the Law School’s commitment to preparing practice-ready lawyers who serve both the profession and their communities.

 Katie Brown, Associate Dean for Information Resources, recognized the value in partnership with Genie AI and is the catalyst for this exciting endeavor.